 In the winter of 1967, Dummar pulled off US Route 95 for a bathroom break.
 He had just passed the Cottontail Ranch brothel, about 150 miles north of Las Vegas.
 When he got back in his car, he spotted a beaten and bruised man on the side of the road.
 Dummar drove him to Las Vegas and deposited him at the rear entrance to the Sands Hotel, as per his instructions.
 He also left him with some pocket money.
 Only in the final minutes of their encounter did the man reveal his identity.
 Dummar didn’t believe him.

-Nine years later, while working at a Utah gas station, Dummar claimed, a well-dressed man entered.
+Nine years later, while Dummar worked at a Utah gas station, he claimed, a well-dressed man entered.
 He left an envelope with Dummar’s name on the counter and exited.
 After helping a customer, Dummar opened the envelope.
 It contained a handwritten will signed by Howard Hughes, who had recently died.
 Dummar was left 1/16 of Hughes’ $12 billion aviation fortune for his long-ago good deed.

 The main problem with this story, Schumacher points out, is that Hughes never once left his room at the Desert Inn.

 “But if he would have wanted to leave, his aides in Las Vegas and in LA would have known about it,” the author and Hughes scholar said.
 “His every act was carefully recorded each day.
 Somebody, or more than one person most likely, would have accompanied him wherever he wanted to go.
 But he didn’t go anywhere, in part because he was quite ill during good chunks of time when he was in Las Vegas.”